bwapi/bwapi/README.md

 ## Getting Started {#getting-started}
-For now, please use the "dev" branch.
-At least until v4.1 is released (this should happen before the end of Jan, 2015).
+ - If you are willing to develop a bot of your own (in C++), please use the "master" branch.
 Compiling BWAPI and the Example bots can be done according to the instructions in the README: https://github.com/bwapi/bwapi/blob/master/Release_Binary/README
+ - If you would like to develop in Java, please follow this tutorial: http://sscaitournament.com/index.php?action=tutorial
+ - If your intentions are just to play against some of the bots, this tutorial is going to help out: http://www.broodwarai.com/forums/viewtopic.php?f=9&t=1337

 ## Important Links & Contact Information {#contact}